 - Complete the ESA Request Form and submit to the Office of Accessibility Services (do not submit a Housing Accommodation Request Form).
 Forms may be submitted via email, fax, or mail.

-- The ESA form must be completed by a qualified, licensed mental health provider who has a history of working with the student and can attest to the student’s current functioning in the college environment.
-Falsified ESA letters or documentation from illegitimate providers, or from providers who do not have a history of working with the student will not be accepted.
-It is a violation of the Student Code of Conduct to submit a falsified ESA letter.
+- The ESA form must be completed by a qualified, licensed medical or mental health provider who has an established patient relationship with the student and can attest to the student’s current functioning in the college environment.
+ESA letters or documentation from unqualified providers, or from providers who do not have a history of working with the student will not be accepted.

-- OAS may require additional documentation from a mental health provider or other mental health professional, to provide sufficient information for Geneseo to determine: That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and that the ESA may be necessary to afford the person with a disability an equal opportunity to use and enjoy Residential living.
+- OAS may require additional documentation from a medical or mental health provider to provide sufficient information for Geneseo to determine: That the individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and that the ESA may be necessary to afford the person with a disability an equal opportunity to use and enjoy Residential living.

 Office of Accessibility Services